dogweather/asset_ram/README.md

 <%= AssetRam::Helper.cache { javascript_include_tag('application.js') } %>
 ```

-After booting up, AssetRam sends a message like this _once_ to the log:
+After booting up, AssetRam sends a message like this _once_ to the log for each usage:

 ```
 Caching ["/website/app/views/application/_favicon.haml", 8]